 A few weeks into the season, other traders were openly discussing the courtsiding strategy.

-Our fundamental problem was that market makers got more sophisticated.
+While we were successful for the first couple of weeks, market makers eventually got more sophisticated.
 I knew it was probably over when I saw tweets about courtsiding MLB games.
 The strategy had become saturated to the point where the retail-to-informed ratio shifted enough that market makers got ridiculously good at pulling liquidity.
 Take the individual home run markets (e.g. "Will Altuve hit a home run?").
 Even on opening day, when Altuve is at bat, his home run market had literally no liquidity, maybe a couple of bucks.
 Because if he actually hits one, anyone who offered that market gets railed by adverse selection, so there's no benefit in offering it to begin with.
-They applied the same logic to the game as a whole.
+Eventually, the whole game market worked the same way.

 Orderbook with full liquidity during timeout Orderbook with liquidity pulled as play resumes